visheshd/visheshd.github.io/about/index.md

 ---

 # Vishesh Duggar
-Helped architect solutions for companies like Oura Health, Precise.ly, NthJen and more.
-With close to 15 years in tech; scaling web, mobile and tech products.
+For over 15 years, I've harnessed my tech expertise to architect solutions for companies such as Vamstar, Oura Health, Precise.ly, NthJen, and many others.
+My passion lies in scaling web, mobile, and tech products to new heights, fueling growth and innovation.

-Currently building Vamstar a data science platform in health and pharma.

-Deep understanding of the US, European and the Indian consumer/patient needs, health/privacy regulations, and user experience challenges.
+A driving force behind my work is a deep understanding of the unique needs of consumers/patients in the US, Europe, and India.
+I've navigated health/privacy regulations and tackled user experience challenges with finesse.

-Expertise in health tracking, telemedicine, wearables, health systems integration, research software for health and pharma and more.
+My specialization spans diverse areas including health tracking, telemedicine, wearables, health systems integration, research software for health and pharma, and beyond.
+I'm your trusted advisor, offering invaluable insights into the ever-evolving landscape of health tech.

-Architected solutions using technologies but not limited to:
-Node, Serverless, AWS Lambda, CloudFormation, Grails, Groovy, Java, Spring, React, ReactNative, Cordova, Python and more.
+My repertoire of technologies is vast, from Node, React, Serverless, AWS Lambda, CloudFormation, Grails, Groovy, Java, Spring, ReactNative, Cordova, and Python, and I keep myself updated.
+I am still very hands-on and code.

-Specialties: Healthtech, software architecture, product design, web development, mobile development and intelligent systems.

-Send me an in-mail if I can help you in any way.
+Let's transform your tech vision into a captivating narrative, making it super-sellable and shareable.
+DM for a chat on LinkedIn.